mcvm-launcher/mcvm/README.md

 You have probably heard of instances before from other launchers like MultiMC.
 They are separate installations of the game that are kept isolated from each other to prevent your data from combining in strange ways.
 MCVM supports both client and server instances and makes the management of both trivial.

 ## Profiles
 **_Profiles_** in MCVM are shared configuration for multiple instances which are attached to them.
 Profiles apply their settings, such as the game version and modloader, to all of the instances that they contain.
-This lets you update multiple instances simulataneously and sync data between them.
+This lets you update many instances simulataneously and sync configuration between them.

 ## Packages
 **_Packages_** are the big selling point of MCVM.
 They are simple files which are configured on profiles and instances and obtain the correct content files for your game.
 The `sodium` package, for example, when installed on a profile, will add the Sodium jar file to your mods folder only on client instances.

 ### A universal format
 Packages are designed in such a way that they work with any hosting system.
-Because they download files from any URL, packages serve as an intermediary for many different websites.
+Because they can download files from any URL, packages serve as an intermediary for the formats and conventions of many different websites.

 ### Package relationships
 MCVM's packaging format provides the ability to model complex relationships between packages.
 You won't have to worry about getting all of the correct dependencies for your packages, as they will be automatically installed.